Set Up a Community for External Identity

 - At the top left, select Administration, then

 Now you’re at the tool that lets you easily brand your community pages.
-If you never opened this tool before, the “Welcome to Community Builder” walk-through appears.
+If you never opened this tool before, an introductory walk-through appears.
 Feel free to step through the walk-through before you continue.

-- At the top right, click Publish, then click Publish again.
+- At the top right, click Publish, and in the confirmation dialogue, click Publish again.
+Then click Got it.

 Behind the scenes, Salesforce creates login, password, and self-registration pages based on the Aloha template.
 You receive an email when the community is published.
 Continue on—you don’t have to wait for the email to come.